Global Hunger Relief draws responsiveness at SBC

 -- "It is important to meet the physical and spiritual needs of people because they are intricately related."
 (Noah Adams, Calvary Baptist Church, Elgin, Ill.)

 -- "Fighting hunger is a way to be Christ's hands to those who are starving.
 We must rise up and share because we share Christ as well, where other humanitarians only help them physically but leave them starving spiritually."
-(Leslie Diebold, First Baptist Church, Cameron, Mo.)
+(Lisa Davis*, First Baptist Church, Cameron, Mo.)

 -- "Fighting hunger is important because it's so overlooked in America today.
 We live in a country where people are self focused and blind/standoffish to the needs of others."
 (Kayla Horton, Koinonia Bible Church, Kansas City, Mo.)